carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 ## Effects of the sparsity of the data

-One strength of the legacy approach is that it only downloads volumes once, then extracts a block from the volume and patches the target files that need the block.
+One strength of the legacy approach is that it downloads each volumes only once, then extracts blocks and patches the corresponding target files.
 This allows for quite efficient use of the extracted blocks, leading to a high deduplication results in higher performance.
 The new approach tries to leverage the same deduplication through the block and volume caches, so let us look at the effect of the deduplication rate on the performance of the two restore flows: